Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 Skin-Related Causes

-• Friction from clothing or jewelry
+• Friction from clothing or jewellery

 • Use of harsh soaps or perfumes

-• Allergic skin reactions
+• Allergic skin reactions that affect the skin on the neck

 Genetic Factors